EclipseFdn/jekyll-theme-eclipsefdn/README.md

 * Install the dependencies: `bundle install`

-* Build the Gem: `gem build jekyll-theme-eclipsefdn.gemspec`

 Pushing the Gem to RubyGems

-* Update the version number in `jekyll-theme-eclipsefdn.gemspec`
+1. Update the version number in: `jekyll-theme-eclipsefdn.gemspec`.
+2. Build the Gem: `gem build jekyll-theme-eclipsefdn.gemspec`
+3. Commit and push the new version: `git add . && git commit -s -m "prepare for a new release"`
-* Create a tag with the new version number
+4. Create a git tag with version name and push commits and tags to remote repository.
-* Push commit and tag to github `git push origin master --tags`
+5. Publish gem: `gem push jekyll-theme-eclipsefdn-*.gem`